THE BEST LAS VEGAS PROPERTIES

 life of the loan).

-Amenity - A feature of real property that enhances its attractiveness
+Amenity - A feature of real property that enhances its attractiveness and

-not essential to the property's use.
+essential to the property's use.
 Natural amenities include a pleasant or

-desirable location near water, scenic views, etc. Man-made amenities include swimming
+desirable location near water, scenic views, etc. Man-made amenities include

-Amortization - The gradual repayment of a home loan
+Amortization - The gradual repayment of a home

-by periodic installments.
+loan by periodic installments.

-Amortization Schedule - A timetable for payment of a home
+Amortization Schedule - A timetable for payment of a

-loan.
+home loan.
 An amortization schedule shows the amount of each payment applied to

 interest and principal and the remaining balance after each payment is made.

-(period) - The
+Amortization Term (period) - The amount of

-amortization term is 360 months.
+term is 360 months.

-Amortize - To repay a loan with regular payments
+Amortize - To repay a loan with regular

-that cover both principal and interest.
+payments that cover both principal and interest.

-(APR) - stands for
+Annual Percentage Rate (APR) - stands for

 Annual Percentage Rate.
 This refers to the interest rate that reflects the